 Keyboard shortcuts menu

-- From the Office search page in dashboard, select > Manage drop down in the map > Configuration.
+- From the Office search page in the dashboard, select > Edit floor drop down in the map > Configuration.

 - A. If you previously had a desk floor plan configured, we recommend treating this like an office move and Starting a new plan. * This will change all desks to unavailable and clear any previous desk assignments & reservations.

 - B. Assigning desks for the first time?
 Skip to step 4.

 (If you prefer to work off of the current seat arrangements-- skip to step 4.)

 If folks are currently assigned to desks or have desk reservations, it's important to note that changing a desk to "unavailable" status or "starting a new plan" will unassign the person from that desk or terminate reservations.
 Don't panic if you weren't ready to cancel desk assignments or reservations-- remember this is only a draft.
 No changes are official until you publish the draft.
 However, once it's published we cannot recovery or revert back to the original plan.

 - Click on a desk to select it.